MetalGanon/godot_ascii_toolkit/README.md

 ```

 ## Description

-This repository contain a plugin for the game engine [Godot](https://godotengine.org/).

 This plugin aims at providing tools to develop ASCII games in Godot while still using all its handy features at maximum.